Blog

 Key Considerations for Crafting Effective AI Prompts:

-- If you have a preferred writing style, provide an example for the tool to match.
+- Use Examples to Train Tone: If you have a preferred writing style, provide an example for the AI to match.
+Example Prompt:

 "Here’s the kind of email tone we like [paste example].
 Now write a new message inviting alumni to our annual summit in a similar voice."